sduslu/data-derp/README.md

-# TWDU Europe
+# Data Derp
-This repository contains the practical exercise of this TWDU training.
+This repository contains the practical exercise of the Data Derp training.
 It contains the following relevant modules:
 * data-ingestion
 * data-transformation
 * data-analytics